awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-customization.md

 You can use the artifacts and recipes that you retrieved to create your custom machine learning components\.
 For an example, see [Create a custom inference component](#create-inference-component)\.

-For detailed information about creating and deploying components to Greengrass devices, see [Manage AWS IoT Greengrass components](manage-components.md) and [Manage AWS IoT Greengrass components](manage-components.md)\.
+For detailed information about creating and deploying components to Greengrass devices, see [Develop AWS IoT Greengrass components](develop-greengrass-components.md) and [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.

 ## Create a custom inference component<a name="create-inference-component"></a>